wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 ## T-4.IV.11

 <p class=fip id=p11>
-11.&emsp;I do not attack your ego.
+11. I do not attack your ego.
 <sup>2</sup>I do work with your higher mind, the home of the Holy Spirit, whether you are asleep or awake, just as your ego does with your lower mind, which is its home.
 <sup>3</sup>I am your vigilance in this, because you are too confused to recognise your own hope.
 <sup>4</sup>I am not mistaken.